Hot Cross Bun Bread & Butter Pudding

 This warming dessert recipe serves 4 – 6 people and it is the perfect pudding to compliment your classic English Sunday roast dinner (especially if you add some cream or ice cream to go with it, yum!)

-Typically, in a regular Bread & Butter pudding you would use “day-old” bread as slightly stale it holds together better however in this recipe, the sweet-spiced hot cross buns add a little extra sweetness to this mouth-watering Easter pudding (and it is sure to impress your guests) Better yet, in Waitrose you can get “flavoured” hot-cross buns including chocolate & orange, blueberry and lemon & elder flower.
+Typically, in a regular Bread & Butter pudding you would use “day-old” bread as slightly stale it holds together better however in this recipe, the sweet-spiced hot cross buns add a little extra sweetness to this mouth-watering Easter pudding (and it is sure to impress your guests) Better yet why not try “flavoured” hot-cross buns including chocolate & orange, blueberry and lemon & elder flower.
 Now that would make a really spectacular Easter pudding!

 Have you chosen your buns?
 Are you ready to get started?
 Well, let’s get cooking…